CASP-Systems-BU/koala/README.md

 *(Human time: 10 minutes, run time: 4–5 hours)*

-Sec 5.2 runs on AWS `c5d.4xlarge` instances and supports the primary claim of the paper:
+Sec 5.2 runs on 12 AWS `c5d.4xlarge` instances (4 workers, one of which is colocated with the coordinator; 4 Kafka nodes; 4 remote state service nodes) and supports the primary claim of the paper:
 > **Primary claim**: Koala effectively eliminates the reconfiguration disruption (e.g., throughput drop, backlog accumulation, latency spike) as compared to the baselines, while sustaining low processing latency during normal operation.

 We compare against three baselines, all implemented in this repository and run through the same harness: **S&R** (stop-and-restart, the standard approach), **Remote** (state served from a remote storage service), and **DRRS** (the existing SOTA non-disruptive reconfiguration protocol).